The limits of SDP relaxations for general-valued CSPs: Lower Bounds on LP and SDP Relaxations

 \begin{theorem} Let $\Gamma$ be a general-valued constraint language of finite size on domain $D$.
 The following holds: \begin{enumerate} \item If $\phi$ is expressible in $\Gamma$, then $\Gamma \cup \{\phi\} \reducesto \Gamma$. \item $\Gamma \cup \{\eq{D}\} \reducesto \Gamma$. \item If $\Gamma$ interprets the general-valued constraint language $\Delta$ of finite size, then $\Delta \reducesto \Gamma$. \item If $\phi \in \Gamma$, then $\Gamma \cup \{\opt(\phi)\} \reducesto \Gamma$ and $\Gamma \cup \{\feas(\phi)\} \reducesto \Gamma$. \item If $\Gamma'$ is a core of $\Gamma$ on domain $D' \subseteq D$, then $\Gamma' \cup \mathcal{C}_{D'} \reducesto \Gamma$. \end{enumerate} \end{theorem}

 \begin{proof} The proof is to a large extent based on a technical lemma, Lemma~\ref{lem:las-reduc}, which is stated and proved in Section~\ref{sec:reductions}.
 This lemma shows that, subject to some consistency conditions, a polynomial-time reduction between two constraint languages $\Delta$ and $\Gamma$ that is based on locally replacing valued constraints with weighted relations in $\Delta$ by gadgets expressed in $\Gamma$ can be turned into an $\reducesto$-reduction.
 The same approach was used in~\cite[Theorem~5.5]{tz17:sicomp} for constructing $\sa$-reductions for (\ref{red:express}--\ref{red:interpret}), and (\ref{red:coreconstants}).
 In these cases, it therefore essentially suffices to replace the applications of~\cite[Lemma~6.1]{tz17:sicomp} by applications of Lemma~\ref{lem:las-reduc} in the proofs of~\cite[Lemmas~6.2--6.4, and 6.7]{tz17:sicomp}.

-For case (\ref{red:interpret}), we remark that our definition differs slightly from that of~\cite{tz17:sicomp} in that we incorporate applications of the operations $\opt$ and $\feas$ in the definition of $\langle \Gamma \rangle$.
-To accommodate for this in the proof, it suffices to add an application of (\ref{red:feasopt}).
-For case (\ref{red:coreconstants}), the proof in~\cite[Lemmas~6.7]{tz17:sicomp} also refers to~\cite[Lemma~5.6]{tz17:sicomp} which also hold for $\reducesto$-reductions by Lemma~\ref{lem:killingf} below, and cases~(\ref{red:express}) and~(\ref{red:feasopt}).
+For case (\ref{red:interpret}), we remark that our definition differs slightly from that of~\cite{tz17:sicomp} in that we incorporate applications of the operations $\opt$ and $\feas$ as well as scaling by nonnegative rational constants and addition of rational constants in the definition of $\langle \Gamma \rangle$.
+To accommodate for the operations $\opt$ and $\feas$ in the proof, it suffices to add an application of (\ref{red:feasopt}).
+Furthermore, scaling can be implemented by repeated constraints and the addition of a constant changes the value of the objective function of the VCSP instance by the same constant as the objective function of the SDP relaxation, for all feasible solutions to the corresponding problems.